 An empty lot at the corner of Haste and Telegraph Avenue, which has been a rat-infested eye-sore in the commercial district for almost three decades, is now a step closer to housing an eye-catching “Moorish-castle” building that could re-define the area.

-On May 4 the building’s owner, Ken Sarachan, got a “use permit modification” to the proposed six-story building at 2433 Telegraph Ave., also known as 2501-2509 Haste.
+On May 4, the building’s owner, Ken Sarachan, requested a “use permit modification” to the proposed six-story building at 2433 Telegraph Ave., also known as 2501-2509 Haste.
 He has also enlisted a developer to build the structure.
-The original permit for the building now called “El Jardin” was granted in 2017 and allows for a 111,726 square-foot mixed-used building.
+The original permit for the building now called “El Jardin” was granted in 2017 and allows for a 111,726-square-foot mixed-use building.
 This includes 22,456 square feet of retail space in the basement, ground floor and mezzanine levels.
 The modification allows for a dozen or so extra bedrooms to be added to the existing plans, according to Berkeley City Councilman Kriss Worthington.

 The project provides no off-street parking, but the plan proposes two bike rooms which will provide enough bike parking for every resident in the building.
 Since the vast majority of the residents are expected to be university students, impact on traffic is expected to be minimal.

 Worthington said he was delighted that the vacant lot would finally be developed after standing vacant for decades and that other major parcels at that intersection had recently been reinvigorated.
 Not so long ago that area was forlorn; the lot stood empty, the Sequoia Apartments across the street had been destroyed by a fire, and the old Cody’s Books was vacant.